adeuts03/SpikePrime-MindRender/BLE/README.md

 # BLE

-This method is pretty straightforward, you just build out your LEGO device and then run some codes.
+This method is pretty straightforward, you just build out your LEGO device and then run some code.

 File descriptions:
 - MR_car.py: SPIKE code that turns the hub into a gyroscope based steering wheel/accelerator and sends data to MR